Spirituality in Psychotherapy?

 Clients report the elimination of fear and doubt in the face of grave illness by praying with their physician or singing songs with the therapist in the hospital ward prior to surgery.

-Additionally, studies show that clients report wanting to include their spirituality and religion into the work they do with their therapists.
-Unfortunately, they are not even being asked about it!
+Additionally, studies show that clients report wanting to include their spirituality and religion in the work they do with their therapists.
+Unfortunately, they are not even being asked about it! (https://nbhi-llc.org/product/my-history-of-spirituality/)

 Why You Should?